Modsecurity

 1234

-- ranges are allowed, as long as they're "quoted", eg:
+- ranges are allowed, e. g.:

 The following describes how to use this with DirectAdmin.